 In Portsmouth ship owners were furious that one ship should prove so lethal to their trade.
 Sea captain Thomas Shaw took up the job of capturing the Liverpool Packet.

 The legend of the Liverpool Packet had grown beyond measure.
-Though she was hugely successful, Barrs did not capture the 450 ships that legend credited him with.
+Though hugely successful, Barss did not capture the 450 ships that legend credited him with.

 The inevitable finally happened in June of 1813.
 Shaw and his ship the Thomas, larger than the Liverpool Packet, tracked the vessel down off the coast of New Hampshire and overtook it after a grueling six-hour chase and brief battle.

 What should have been a peaceful surrender turned ugly when the crews of the two ships broke out fighting before the two captains put an end to it.
-The Canadian ship was towed into Portsmouth Harbor.
-Crowds cheered as Barrs and his crew were marched through the streets to jail.
+The Thomas towed the Canadian ship into Portsmouth Harbor.
+Crowds cheered as Barss and his crew were marched through the streets to jail.
 And the mighty Liverpool Packet was auctioned and renamed the Portsmouth Packet, sailing as a privateer under a captain from Dover, N.H.

 But of course the story didn’t end there.